| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 date around 2007, its 37” photometry lens will study 100,000

-stars to look for transits of Earth-sized planets. |
+stars to look for transits of Earth-sized planets. | The TPF will use two space-based, infrared

 sensitive telescopes in concert to create an infrared interferometer.